Bangaarada Manushya: Rajkumar: The Inimitable Actor With A Golden Voice

-The English translation of the book Bangarada Manushya named Rajkumar: The Inimitable Actor With A Golden Voice was released in New Jersey, United States on 10 May 2008.
+The English translation of the book Bangarada Manushya (different book, biography of Dr.Rajakumar written by A.N.Prahlada Rao) named Rajkumar: The Inimitable Actor With A Golden Voice was released in New Jersey, United States on 10 May 2008.
 The same book was released in London, England by Edward Thamson, Senator during the month of August 2008.
 The late thespian Rajkumar, who made Kannadigas proud with his brilliant acting skills and his golden voice, the book dedicated to him, in English.
 Rajkumar: The Inimitable Actor With A Golden Voice was released by the actor's wife Parvathamma Rajkumar in May 2008 at Bangalore also.
 She handed over the first copy to Professor K. S. Nissar Ahemed, the famous poet and Padmshree Awardee.
 The book, originally written in Kannada by A. N. Prahlada Rao, and titled Bangarada Manushya (The Golden Man), was first released in 2005 in the presence of Rajkumar himself.
 It ran into four editions and sold over 15,000 copies.
 The book has been translated into English by literary critic C. N. Ramachandran and journalist Alladi Jayashri.
 Published by Sapna Book House, Bangalore.
 To mark the completion of 75 years of Kannada film industry, the book has been released in New Jersey, America on 10 May 2008 sponsored by Brindavana, the Kannada Association of New Jersey.
 On this occasion, the author A. N. Prahalada Rao and his wife Mallika Prahlad have been honoured by the resident Kannadigas from New Jersey, New York, Washington DC and other surrounding cities.